Marriage in England and Wales: Marriage procedures

-Priests of the Church of England and the Church in Wales are legally required to marry people, providing one of them is from the local parish, regardless of whether the couple are practising.
+Priests of the Church of England and the Church in Wales are legally required to marry people of the opposite sex, providing one of them is from the local parish, regardless of whether the couple are practising.
 Special permission may be granted for out-of-parish weddings.
 Since the Church of England Marriage Measure 2008 and Marriage (Wales) Act 2010, the right to marry in a church was extended to churches that their parents or grandparents were married in or if they were baptised or confirmed in it.
+Church of England and Church in Wales priests are not permitted to conduct same-sex marriages.
+However, the Church in Wales has the power to require the Lord Chancellor to change the law to permit them to do so and has approved a liturgy for their blessing.

-For civil marriages notices must be posted for 28 clear days, at the appropriate register office.
+For civil marriages, notices must be posted for 28 clear days, at the appropriate register office.
 Church of England marriages require the banns to be read out three times at the appropriate church or churches unless a Special Licence has been obtained.
 In most cases, the appropriate churches will be the parish churches where the parties reside and the one where the ceremony is to take place.

 A marriage solemnized between persons either of whom is under the age of sixteen is void.
 This disability may be referred to as "nonage".

 Law Commission review

 In 2022, the Law Commission released its report on the state of the laws regarding weddings in England and Wales.
-The Commission found there was a disconnect between what couples find meaningful and the bureaucratic formalities of the law.
-These wedding laws are fundamentally outdated, since the basic structure was formalized in the 18th and 19th century.
-The wedding laws are confusing, complex, inconsistent, and unfair, including different rules for various couples, according to the Commission.
-England and Wales were far behind almost every other common law jurisdiction (including Scotland, Northern Ireland, and other countries) in reforming its outdated wedding laws.
+The Commission found there was a disconnect between what couples find meaningful and the bureaucratic formalities of the law and that the law in this area is confusing, complex, inconsistent, and unfair.

 Divorce

-Divorce is allowed when it has been determined that the marriage has irretrievably broken down.
-Grounds for this must be evidenced in one or more of the five possible facts as stated in the Matrimonial Causes Act 1973:
+From 6 April 2022 law pertaining to divorce changed with the arrival of no fault divorce for marriages and no fault dissolution for civil partnerships.
+This is a major change in the divorce/dissolution procedure from the grounds that were required to be proven under previous Matrimonial Causes Act 1973 legislation, which could be acrimonious as one party had to prove that the marriage had irretrievably broken down.
+Grounds for this were one or more of the five possible facts: